Texas City refinery explosion: Bonse report

 Another internal team was led by Wilhelm Bonse-Geuking, who was BP Group vice president of Europe.
 The Bonse team investigated the level of compliance by plant managers with BP's management framework and corporate code of conduct.
 The final report – which was only released to the public after a court ordered it on May 3, 2007 – identified numerous management failures.
 It further noted that management responsibilities within BP Group were unclear, and that the poor state of the plant equipment and the insufficiency of spending on maintenance were contributing factors to the accident.In sum, the Texas City Refinery had a culture of risk taking coupled with a failure to understand the process safety implications of prior incidents [...], a long tradition of failure to comply with simple procedures, the desire to avoid conflict within its organization, and a penchant for placing persons in key roles who lacked adequate professional training.The report identified four executives for dismissal: Pat Gower, regional vice president for U.S. refining; Mike Hoffman, group vice president for North American refining and marketing; Texas City complex manager Don Parus; and Willie Willis, Texas City West plant supervisor.
-As of the date of publication of the report none had actually been sacked.
+By the date of publication of the report none had actually been sacked.
 (Note: Parus was put on "indefinite" leave by BP in May 2005 and remained on their payroll as of September 2007.
 It transpired that, prior to the March 2005 explosion, he had tried to highlight the poor safety conditions of the plant to his higher management and asked to stop budget cuts.
 He even showed John Manzoni, BP head of refining and marketing, a presentation titled "Texas City Is Not a Safe Place to Work" with photographs of workers that lost their life on the job at the refinery.
 Parus was the manager that commissioned the Telos Report.)